Umuzi-org/ACN-syllabus/content/projects/data-science-specific/bootcamp-exploratory-data-analysis/_index.md

 title: Bootcamp Exploratory Data Analysis
 ---

-You will need to download and add all the relevant files from [here](https://drive.google.com/drive/folders/1scmLfz6SswLqKoj1S6s3VytezCR7m_dJ?usp=sharing) and add them to the repo supplied.
+You will need to download and add all the relevant files from [here](https://drive.google.com/drive/folders/1scmLfz6SswLqKoj1S6s3VytezCR7m_dJ?usp=sharing) to the repo supplied.

 Your repo should contain everything needed to replicate your work:
 - data